marcusmonteirodesouza/google-cloud-self-hosted-smtp-server-email-sending/README.md

    - Push a commit to your Cloud Source Repository or to your Github fork.
    - Go to your project's [Cloud Build Dashboard](https://console.cloud.google.com/cloud-build/triggers) and manually run the `push-to-branch-deployment` [trigger](https://cloud.google.com/build/docs/triggers).
 1. The first time the deployment build runs it will fail, unless you have already verified the `email_server_hostname`'s with Google before.
 You will see the domain verification instructions in the build error.
 Verify your domain, then add the [Cloud Build Service Account](https://cloud.google.com/build/docs/cloud-build-service-account) as an owner, and then run the build again.
+1. Follow the [Mail-in-a-Box setup guide](https://mailinabox.email/guide.html) to maximize the deliverability of your emails.